mbod/comm4190_S24/syllabus.md

 -   Usually each class session will be divided into two parts:

--   **Content and Discussion** - This part of the class will introduce and review the key topics onlined in the schedule.
+-   **Content and Discussion** - This part of the class will introduce and review the key topics outlined in the schedule.
 It is important that you read the assigned material BEFORE the class as you'll be expected to engage in discussion and other activities based on this content.
--   **Lab activities** - The second part will be focused on pratical exercises to put into practice what we have been learning about thinking about, collecting, analyzing, interpreting and communicating data.
+-   **Lab activities** - The second part will be focused on practical exercises to put into practice what we have been learning about thinking about, collecting, analyzing, interpreting and communicating data.
 This will include learning some basic steps